Santiago wine tours

 This Santiago wine tour offers a way to view the entire vineyard in a different way.
 I’ve done my fair share of wine tasting all over the world.
 I often get bored with the normal winery tours/tastings; see the vats, the barrels, and storage, and then to the tasting room to open a few bottles to taste.
 Ho Hum.
 But adding the element of biking through the vineyard into this half-day tour really spiced up the excitement factor for me!

 All of the biking was flat, so it wasn’t difficult.
-In fact if you are a serious biker looking for a workout, then I suggest you bike to the vineyard for your workout as the route through the vineyard is pretty simple, but lovely!
-They provide bikes and it is dirt path for most of the way.
-We biked through the vineyard and stopped a few times to get a close up view of the vines and roots while learning about the growing as well as the family lineage.
+In fact, if you are a serious biker looking for a workout, then I suggest you bike to the vineyard for your workout, as the route through the vineyard is pretty simple but lovely!
+They provide bikes, and it is a dirt path for most of the way.
+We biked through the vineyard and stopped a few times to get a close-up view of the vines and roots while learning about the growing as well as the family lineage.
 We even stopped and had a glass of wine in the middle of the vines!

 Santiago tours